rpaschoal/DynamicRepository/README.md

 # DynamicRepository

-Dynamic repository with general/common methods for repository pattern on ASP NET Core projects for EF6 (CoreCLR), EF Core and MongoDB.
+Dynamic repository with many built-in data access and handling methods for Repository Pattern on ASP NET Core projects for EF6 (CoreCLR and .NET Framework 4.5.1), EF Core and MongoDB.

-With this package you get full CRUD data access for your repository + advanced filtering methods with almost no additional code.
+With this package you get instant full CRUD data access for your project + advanced filtering methods with almost no additional code.

 You can find the NuGet packages here: https://www.nuget.org/packages?q=DynamicRepository